 Postnatal check-ups are always more than advised after birth and the sooner the better.
 However, it is never too late to arrange an assessment.
-It is required to have your baby (and yourself) checked up by an osteopath at least once, even if the delivery has gone perfectly well, but just to make sure your baby starts their life in the best and most balanced way possible.
+It is required to have your baby (and yourself) checked up by an osteopath in London at least once, even if the delivery has gone perfectly well, but just to make sure your baby starts their life in the best and most balanced way possible.

 Cranial osteopathy is usually really helpful in birth trauma treatments.
 By focusing on the overall structure of the body and realigning its imbalance with gentle massages on specific areas, osteopathy will relieve from any tensions felt, rebalance your baby’s body and mind and prevent injuries from turning into long-lasting consequences.